Spain Company Registration: Procedure & Benefits

 1. Limited Liability Company (LLC) – Sociedad Limitada (SL)

-A Limited Liability Company (LLC) or Sociedad Limitada is one of the most popular business structures in Spain.
+A Limited Liability Company (LLC) or Sociedad Limitada is one of the most popular structures for setting up a company in Spain.
 It offers limited liability to shareholders, meaning personal assets are protected.

 The company must comply with local corporate laws (estatutos sociales) and file annual financial statements.